almatkai/Course-Recommendation/README.md

-The code is fully taken from https://github.com/Sakshammathurr.
-I am using it for my little local project
+__The code is fully taken from https://github.com/Sakshammathurr.
+I am using it for my little local project.
+The rest of the text written by him__

 https://medium.com/@sakshammathurr/course-recommendation-system-817f13928011